Festive French Holiday Cocktails to Enjoy This Winter

 Vin Chaud

 Mulled wine, glühwein, grog… this drink goes by many names.
 But the French version, vin chaud, tastes like wandering the Christmas market on the Champs-Élysées in years of yore.
-It’s best served with a canelé and a long walk to admire the neighbors’ Christmas decorations, and can be turbocharged with a shot of cognac, armagnac, or brandy.
+It’s best served with a canelé and a long walk to admire the neighbors’ Christmas decorations, and can be turbocharged with a shot of Cognac, Armagnac, or brandy.
 This recipe makes 5 glasses.

 Ingredients: